uktrade/pii-secret-check-hooks/README.md

  * Group issues at end of output rather than displaying amongst ignore messages
  * Add office (and any other relevant) extensions
  * Add help command
+ * Make folder for hidden files used in app